mraible/mongock-docs/site/v5/professional/professional.md

 # What does the professional distribution provide?

 As mentioned, in summary Mongock professional provides business support(with different levels depending on the business needs) and advanced features.
-This features are mainly focussed in the following areas:

-- Management
-- Deployment
-- CLI
-- Dashboard
-- Centralised migration server
-- Other advanced features like multi-tenant, etc.

 ### Please visit this [link](/v5/professional/setup.html) to get started